LeoNatan/LNPopupController/README.md

 #### Popup Bar Appearance and Behavior

-For navigation and tab bar container controllers, the style of the popup bar is determined according to the bottom bar's appearance.
-For other container controllers, a default style is used, most suitable for the current environment.
+For navigation and tab bar container controllers, the appearance of the popup bar is determined according to the bottom bar's appearance.
+For other container controllers, a default appearance is used, most suitable for the current environment.

-To update the popup bar appearance after updating the appearance of the bottom bar of the container controller, call the `updatePopupBarAppearance()` method.
+To update the popup bar appearance after updating the appearance of the bottom bar of the container controller, call the `setNeedsPopupBarAppearanceUpdate()` method.

 <p align="center"><img src="./Supplements/modern_bar_style.gif" width="360"/></p>